 In the view of Austrian economics, the essence of the economy is not given by the interplay of aggregates, but economic phenomena are inherently facts of human action.
 This way and long before it became seen as a necessity by other schools of economics, it has always been clear for Austrian economics that macroeconomics needs a micro-foundation.

-Different from behaviorism, human activity is conscious activity in the perspective of praxeology.
+Different from behaviorism, human activity is a conscious activity in the perspective of praxeology.
 This consciousness of the actor is located in the individual’s existence as a person who is conscious of himself.
 Behavioral approaches tend to eliminate consciousness and individuality.
 Behavioral social science attempts to reduce human activity to mechanistic processes and thereby, together with consciousness and individuality, this approach also eliminates liberty of choice and consequently responsibility.

 In the perspective of praxeology, human action is purposeful.
-Individuals have aims that they try to obtain and for that purpose they apply (more or less adequate) means.
+Individuals have aims that they try to obtain and for that purpose, they apply (more or less adequate) means.
 Human action is always means-ends oriented.
-It is active choice of both purpose and means with both of these based on subjective valuation.
+It is an active choice of both purpose and means with both of these based on subjective valuation.
 In this sense, “capital” a praxeological category.